HigherOrderCO/Bend/docs/defining-data-types.md

 (Option.is_both_some lft rgt) = False
 ```

-In conclusion, the `data` keyword is very useful as it allows you easily create data types and deconstruct them.
+In conclusion, the `data` keyword is very useful as it allows you to easily create data types and deconstruct them.